GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 06/Brainiac (part 4) alt/README.md

 ### Example Game: Brainiac

 4. Updated the logic so a new game can only be started when a previous game was won
+   + An alternate set of graphics.
+Same game code.

 ### Notes
 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.